 The essay delves into the importance of promoting creativity by teaching music to young students.
 The author says music’s intention, rhythm, and organizational features help people understand performance, improve their mood, and educate them about the world they live in, unlike noise.
 Music is an important area of life, so it is important to teach it correctly and inspire children.

 Since music and creativity are both vital, the author notes that music teachers must find ways to facilitate ventures to enhance their students’ creativity.
 The author also believes that teachers must perform their duties appropriately and focus on shaping their students’ behavior, personality, and worldview.
+You might be interested in these articles about art.

 2. Phenomenon of Creativity and Success by Anonymous on IvyPanda.Com